Drop shipping: what is it and should you use it?

-Amazon is the world's most recognised drop shipper.
 At StarTrack, customers who routinely drop ship their orders include Wayfair, Ozsale and Catch of the Day.
-Then, there are thousands upon thousands of eBay stores that rely on drop shipping to get products from overseas manufacturers to consumers.
+Then there are thousands upon thousands of eBay stores who rely on drop shipping to get products from overseas manufacturers to consumers.

 Essentially, it's a five-step process:

 - Order is sent to wholesaler along with payment information